ui-libraries/QGIS-For-Beginners/README.md

   - [Adding Text Elements](#adding-text-elements)
   - [Exporting to a PDF](#exporting-to-a-pdf)

-## Week 1: Finding Data and Opening in QGIS
+## 1: Finding Data and Opening in QGIS
 Let’s map life expectancy for census tracts in Iowa.
 What do we need?

 ### Find and Download Data